hpi-schul-cloud/schulcloud-content/README.md

 ## Development

 We are developing this server using docker.
-Thus, if you make a change, you may need to rebuild you containers.
+Thus, if you make a change, you may need to rebuild your containers.
 You can build all of them or a specific one:

     docker-compose stop